-Direct the lion-headed warrior goddess in your browser with Morphic's Sekhmet AI video generator.
-Generate Sekhmet scenes like the desert battlefield at dawn with breath visible, the destruction of mankind under a blood-tinged sky, or the granite-statue colonnade at Memphis under torchlight, and pair them with the Speech and Music tools to recite the Memphite medical papyri and score the war cries.
-Stitch the destroyer-and-healer arc into an Egyptian mythology episode without leaving the Canvas.
+Direct the lion-headed goddess in your browser with Morphic's Sekhmet AI video generator.
+Generate the battlefield at dawn or the destruction of mankind, narrate the papyri with Speech, and stitch the arc into an Egyptian mythology episode in the Canvas.

 Sekhmet characters you can create